Transmediale: History

-Transmediale began in 1988 at Berlinale under the name VideoFilmFest by founders Hartmut Horst and video artist Micky Kwella.
+transmediale began in 1988 at Berlinale under the name VideoFilmFest by founders Hartmut Horst and video artist Micky Kwella.
 Horst and Kwella wanted to create a platform for electronic media productions, which were, at that time, excluded from classic film festivals such as Berlinale.
 In 1989, the program was repeated at Berlinale under the name VideoFest.
 In 1997, Horst and Kwella renamed VideoFest as transmedia, and then in 1998, transmediale.
 The change reflected the programmatic extension of the festival, which by then encompassed a broad spectrum of multimedia art forms such as Internet and software art.
 In 1999, club transmediale was founded as a side event.

 In 2001, art historian and curator Andreas Broeckmann took over the artistic direction of transmediale, adding events and a new venue, the Haus der Kulturen der Welt.
 These changes resulted in an increase in attendance and international audience.
 That same year, Broeckmann introduced the transmediale Award to honour visionary works and projects centering technology-led societies.
 In 2002, transmediale introduced an extensive media art exhibition.
 Shortly thereafter, in 2004, the Kulturstiftung des Bundes (German Federal Cultural Foundation) starting funding transmediale.
 In 2006, the festival's subheading changed from "international media art festival" to "festival for art and digital culture" in a marked shift to include art, technology, and everyday life as opposed to its previously narrower focus on media art alone.
 In 2007, media and arts researcher Stephen Kovats became the artistic director of transmediale and one year later, in 2008, he introduced the Vilém Flusser Theory Award, named after Vilém Flusser, to promote "outstanding, media-theoretical and research-based artworks".
 In April 2011, curator and media researcher Kristoffer Gansing took over transmediale.
 In 2012, he replaced the existing awards with a residency program for artistic research.
 In an interview in Ocula Magazine, Gansing commented on the changes in direction of transmediale under his leadership: "When I first came on board ... my idea was to bring a curatorial coherency to what I saw as a festival dissipating into a kind of 'creative crowd' without much focus, so I brought in more exhibitions."

-In 2021, Dr Nora O Murchú became the artistic director of transmediale, opening the festival's programme to include a notably more diverse programme in terms of scope, content, and curatorial teams (including Ben Evans James, Elise Hunchuck, Lorena Juan, Dani Admiss in 2021/22 and Bani Brusadin in 2023).
+In 2021, Dr Nóra Ó Murchú became the artistic director of transmediale, widening the festival's programme to include a notably more diverse programme in terms of scope, content, and curatorial teams (including Ben Evans James, Elise Misao Hunchuck, Lorena Juan, and Dani Admiss in 2021/22, and Ben Evans James, Elise Misao Hunchuck, Lorena Juan, and Bani Brusadin in 2022/23, and Nadim Choufi, Elise Misao Hunchuck, Lorena Juan, and Yasemin Keskintepe in 2023/24).
+In 2024, Dr Nóra Ó Murchú left the festival.
+Elise Misao Hunchuck and Ben Evans James were invited to be co-curators for the 2025 festival, (near) near but—far.
+Neema Githere and Juan Pablo García Sossa are the curators for the 2026 festival, By the Mango Belt & Tamarind Road: Compassing, Protocoling, Metaphoring.